Tory leadership: Voting closes in race to decide next PM

 Although Mr Sunak had the most support among Tory MPs, opinion polls have suggested Ms Truss enjoys more support among party members.

-In a break with tradition, the winner will travel to Balmoral Castle in Scotland to be appointed by the Queen, rather than Buckingham Palace.
+In a break with tradition, the winner will travel to Balmoral Castle in Scotland to be appointed by the Queen, rather than at Buckingham Palace.

 She has been suffering from mobility issues and it is understood the change was made to prevent the need for any last-minute rearrangements.